 Choosing the Right Tee for You

 Walk into any golf shop and you'll see a surprisingly wide variety of tees.
 While a simple wooden peg will do the job, different styles offer different features that might suit your game.
-Here’s a quick a look:
+Here’s a quick look:

 Wooden Tees

 These are the classic, most common type of tee.
 They are inexpensive, biodegradable, and get the job done.
 The main drawback is that they break easily, especially against the force of a driver.
-For a majority golfers, they are the go-to choice due to their simplicity and low cost.
+For a majority of golfers, they are the go-to choice due to their simplicity and low cost.

 Plastic Tees

-As the name suggest, these are far more durable than wooden tees and can often last many rounds.
+As the name suggests, these are far more durable than wooden tees and can often last many rounds.
 Some players find they scratch the sole of their driver, and others just don't like the feel or sound at impact compared to classic wood.
 They are a good option if you’re tired of carrying a pocket full of broken tees.

 Castle / Stepped / Graduated Tees

 These plastic tees are a game-changer for consistency.
-They feature a small "cup" with a "shoulder" beneath a it that prevents you from pushing the tee further into the ground.
+They feature a small "cup" with a "shoulder" beneath it that prevents you from pushing the tee further into the ground.
 This means you can tee the ball at the exact same height every single time.
-They come in different lengths and colors that correlate correlate to various heights, making them tremendous for dialing in the perfect driver tee height, but they are most valuable for hitting consistent iron shots on par 3s.
+They come in different lengths and colors that correlate to various heights, making them tremendous for dialing in the perfect driver tee height, but they are most valuable for hitting consistent iron shots on par 3s.

 Brush Tees